-Are we as free as Sartre claimed?
-Well, Sartre himself rejected his earlier “existentialist position” when he embraced Marxism (in the 1960s).
+Well, Sartre himself rejected his earlier “existentialist position” when he embraced Marxism in the 1960s.
 He once said that his earlier views were a “disgrace”.
-He did try to fuse existentialism with what he called “humanism” and Marxism (in his 1963); though I think that Marxism came out on top.
+He did try to fuse existentialism with what he called “humanism” and Marxism; though Marxism seems to have come out on top.